-The new Rules will permit companies with a dual-class share structure, referred to by the Exchange as "weighted voting rights" share structure, to list in Hong Kong.
-Only "innovative" issuers will be permitted to list using a WVR structure, provided they can satisfy a number of requirements and implement detailed investor protection safeguards.
+The new Rules will permit companies with a dual-class share structure, referred to by the Exchange as a WVR share structure, to list in Hong Kong.
+Only "innovative" issuers will be permitted to list using a WVR structure, and they will need to satisfy a number of requirements and implement detailed investor protection safeguards.